Favourezeugwa/Favourezeugwa/README.md

 - 🔭 Student at Microverse.
-- 🌱 Currently learning React, Redux.
+- 🌱 Currently learning React and Redux.
 - 👯 Looking to work with software engineers globally.
 - 💬 Ask me about Front-End web dev.
 - 😄 Pronouns: she/her.